curif/AgeOfJoy-2022.1/docs/agebasic_devlopment_docs.md

 - **Caching:** Sprite textures (`SPRITELOAD`) integrate with the game's `CabinetTextureCache` and `TextureDiskCache`.
 They are requested asynchronously and must be kept CPU-readable (`makeNoLongerReadable: false`) for the software compositor to perform Alpha blending.

 ## 4. Control Flow Internals
+- **Fractional Jumps (IF/THEN/Multi-commands):** AGEBasic handles inline statement blocks (e.g. `THEN` or `:` separated commands) by leveraging fractional line numbers.
+Commands appended on the same logical line are inserted into the `SortedDictionary` by incrementing the floating-point line number by a tiny delta (`AGEProgram.MinJump`).
+This clever hack ensures commands execute sequentially on the same "line" without necessitating complex nested AST structures.
-- `GOTO 100`: Uses `config.JumpTo`.
+- **Exact Jumps:** `GOTO 100`: Uses `config.JumpTo`.
 The program searches exactly for line number 100.
-- Internally, a jump can use `config.JumpNextTo`.
+- **Fuzzy Jumps:** Internally, a jump can use `config.JumpNextTo`.
 This is used when a line number might not exist (e.g. exiting a `FOR` loop), telling the engine to find the *first line number greater than or equal to* the requested number.
-- `ONEVENT`: Registers a new `Event` at runtime.
+- **Dynamic Events:** `ONEVENT`: Registers a new `Event` at runtime.
 The command parses the event type and parameters, creates an `EventInformation` object, and uses `EventsFactory` to instantiate the appropriate `Event` subclass.
 This instance is added to `config.events` and initialized.

 ## 5. Extending AGEBasic